jomiplaz/AuthorProfiling/README.md

 - Alfred Benavent Pellicer

 # General Description
-This submission has been made in the Python programming language, due to the proximity of the authors with this language.
+This submission has been made in the Python programming language in Google Colab, due to the proximity of the authors with this language.

 The decisions taken and the different alternatives evaluated are explained step by step in the .ipyng notebook file.